 Accurate specification of interval velocity is key to the success of depth migration.
-It is no surprise, then, that most of WIT's energy in processing goes toward velocity analysis.
+It is no surprise, then, that most of Wave Imaging's energy in processing goes toward velocity analysis.
 Since 2008, we have filed two US Patent applications on velocity analysis technology.

 The full volume angle gathers can be analyzed for residual curvature and used to update the velocity.
 Currently, we perform a parabolic velocity scan on the gathers and apply a vertical velocity update.
 The vertical update method is suited to resolve velocity inversions and sharp boundaries in areas with high S/N and lots of usable reflectors.

-This image depicts an RTM image overlain with the velocity field obtained by 8 iterations of WIT's angle gather update.
-WIT's workflows are able to resolve sharp velocity contrasts, both vertical inversions and lateral variations across faults, without burdening the client with the task of hand-picking faults and layers
+This image depicts an RTM image overlain with the velocity field obtained by 8 iterations of Wave Imaging's angle gather update.
+Wave Imaging's workflows are able to resolve sharp velocity contrasts, both vertical inversions and lateral variations across faults, without burdening the client with the task of hand-picking faults and layers

-Interested in reading more about WIT's velocity estimation technology?
+Interested in reading more about Wave Imaging's velocity estimation technology?